In Headliner Highlight 003, we talk with Thomas Neeson. Thomas is the host, producer, creator, and fearless leader of the Circle of Nerds podcast.

 Why do you make Headliners?

 Audiograms, for us, was just a no-brainer choice.
-Using the audiograms via Headliner app, it’s an amazing tool.
-It literally takes me like 5 minutes.
+Using the audiograms via Headliner app—it’s an amazing tool.
+It literally takes me like five minutes.

 That’s why I use audiograms primarily.
-I can post a static picture obviously but by having that animated graphic on there and especially through Instagram, I’m speaking mostly about Instagram, by having that animated waveform graphic attached to your image and then having audio with it and having the option to have text on there as well against something else that would take forever, doing that in After Effects or Adobe Premiere or whatever you’re editing software is of choice.
+I can post a static picture obviously, but by having that animated graphic on there, and especially through Instagram, by having that animated waveform graphic attached to your image, and then having audio with it.
+Having the option to have text on there as well, against something else that would take forever, doing that in After Effects or Adobe Premiere, or whatever you’re editing software is.
 It’ll take hours.
 I mean, it really would.
 I mean, unless you’re like, you have a super workflow, even with a super workflow going, you know translating speech to text, transcribing, that takes time.